 Become familiar with Medicare and aid

-Check about the funding coverage for the nursing-home stays?
+Check about the funding coverage for nursing-home stays.
 Medicaid pays nursing home bills.
 However, only people with exhausted assets qualify.
 Do your parents have Medicare coverage?
-Figure out the extra pocket expenses that might incur at the later stage of the elderly care; also check the aged care visa of your elderly parents.
+Figure out the extra pocket expenses that might incur at the later stage of elderly care; also check the aged care visa of your elderly parents.

 Ensure accessibility to safe transportation